Esteban-Rocha/Esteban-Rocha/README.md

 <p role="spacer"></p>
 <p align="left">
   <samp>
     Hello!
-I’m a JavaScript, CSS & WordPress Software Engineer, I like Shell Scripting and mechanical keyboards.<br><br>I have a profound interest in web technologies, and I specialize in Front-End Software Engineering.
+I’m a JavaScript, CSS & WordPress Software Engineer, I like Shell Scripting and mechanical keyboards.<br><br>I have a profound interest in web technologies, and I focus & specialize in Frontend Software Engineering.
+I have a keen eye for design and strong prowess with CSS & SASS.
   </samp>
   <br><br>
   <samp>
-    These days I'm full into involving myself deeply with W3C Standards and Specs on CSS, HTML5, Web API's, ARIA, etc...
-CSS design tools, Progressive enhancement with 'CSS first' driven design and development, and the W3C web accessibility initiative (WAI).<br><br>Currently mastering Functional Programming λ with JavaScript ES2019 / Typescript and diving deeply into React and Node JS.
+    I like to read and keep up to date on the W3C Standards and Specs on CSS, HTML5, Web APIs, and ARIA.
+I'm fluent with CSS design tools, Progressive enhancement with 'CSS first' driven design and development and the W3C web accessibility initiative (WAI).<br><br>Currently mastering Functional Programming λ with JavaScript ES12 and also learning NextJS.
   </samp>
   <br><br>
 </p>